The Registration Process

 • If a member of the public engages the services of an engineer and is for any reason dissatisfied with any aspect of the performance of the services provided by that engineer, there is a recourse for redress through the BOETT if, and only if, that engineer is a Registered Engineer with the Board of Engineering.

-• By engaging the services of a Board-Certified Engineer, the Public can have confidence and trust that such an Engineer is obliged to demonstrate professional competency, objectivity, confidentiality and ethicality in the performance of his/her services and in his/her interaction with the public.
+• By engaging the services of a Board-Certified Engineer, the Public can have confidence and trust that such an Engineer is obliged to demonstrate professional competency, objectivity, confidentiality and ethicality in the performance of his/her services and in their interaction with the public.

 • A list of Engineers who are registered with the Board of Engineering of Trinidad and Tobago can be found on the Board’s Website, boett.org as well as published annually in the Gazette.